kkettinger/go-tinysa/README.md

 - And more, check out the [go reference](https://pkg.go.dev/github.com/kkettinger/go-tinysa)

 _Note:_ The SDK was developed by using a tinySA Ultra with firmware version `v1.4-197`.
-If you encounter issues with the basic model or a different firmware version, please report them on GitHub.
+If you encounter issues with the basic model or a different firmware version, please report them.

 ## Installation